 Working in conjunction with our neighboring village of Kadavu Koro, we have established a marine reserve from the boundary of the Matava foreshore extending out to encompass the opposite Waya island.

 This area is protected from any sort of fishing, shell collecting and reef walking.
-There is a sandy path out through the sea grass that ends in a small clearing in the fringing coral where the boats enter and exit.
+There is a sandy path out through the sea grass that ends in a small clearing in the fringing coral.
 This provides easy access to snorkeling areas and we ask that you stick to the path.
 The sea grass is a nursery for all sorts of marine life which you are welcome to snorkel over at sufficient tide.